infinite-networks/InfiniteFormBundle/Resources/doc/polycollection.md

 Rendering the form
 ------------------

-Polycollections require manual work to render.
+PolyCollections require manual work to render.
 This code can go in the same template that renders the rest of the form.

 You will need to render add buttons from the prototypes array, which is